 How Much do Beachbody Coaches Make? — Retail Sales in the Beachbody Compensation Plan

 The retail sales aspect of the Beachbody compensation plan is quite straightforward and easy to understand.
 Coaches simply receive a 25% commission on all sales that they generate from their personal retail customers (customers they personally fill orders with).
 For example, if you sell an Insanity course to somebody for $120, you would receive 25% of the total price (or $30) in commission.
 If you sell six of these courses over the course of a month, you would make $180 in commission (25% of $720 = $180).
 If your final amount of personal sales for the month is $2380, you will receive 25% of this (or $595) as a commission payment.
+This applies to all of their at-home workout courses, supplements and shakeology.
+In fact I know tons of coaches the signed up just to get the shakeology discount without ever planning on turning it into a business or selling any products.

 While the team cycle bonuses (discussed below) are where the serious money is made, many coaches I know supplement their weekly income handsomely with minimal effort through retail sales.
 The best way to do this is through Shakeology sales, as they are a consumable item and coaches are paid the 25% commission for every re-order.